Quantum transport calculations: An effective medium theory based on the projector augmented wave method with the plane-wave basis: Results and Discussion

 However, a larger discrepancy in $\tau(E)$ outside the band gap is observed between the results from EMT-PW and EMT-LCAO (both using periodic boundary conditions) and NEGF-LCAO (which models an open system with leads extended to infinity through boundary condition matching).
 The methods with periodic boundary conditions tend to yield smaller $\tau(E)$ values compared to NEGF-LCAO.

 Despite these differences, $\tau(E)$ calculated from the three methods qualitatively agrees.
-It is important to note that quantum tunneling results in a non-zero but very small transmission coefficient within the transmission gap.
-The leakage current calculated using EMT-PW and EMT-LCAO is several times larger than that obtained from NEGF-LCAO.
-One notable distinction arises when comparing these results to those of periodic WSe$_2$.
-In Fig.\ref{fig:result}(b), the transmission drops to zero due to the absence of states within the energy gap.
-In contrast, in Fig.\ref{fig:result}(d), a transmission gap exists even when the density of states remains non-zero in that region.
+Note that while in Fig.\ref{fig:result}(b), the transmission drops to zero due to the absence of states within the energy gap, in Fig.\ref{fig:result}(d), a transmission gap exists even when the density of states remains non-zero in that region.